albirrkarim/how-to-maintenance-server/README.md

 ## Backup

-There's method for backup on server or backup on local.
+There are method for backup on server or backup on local.

 I choose backup on local(OFFLINE). because if my server completely destroyed i still have backup on OFFLINE.
 I backup using hardisk.